 - (13) Climate Action; and

 - (15) Life on Land.

-Yet the peri-urban is difficult to identify and define which means that the interactions between peri-urbanisation and climate risk have been little studied; until now.
+Yet the peri-urban is not simple to identify and define, which means that the interactions between peri-urbanisation and climate risk have been little studied; until now.

-Between 2019 and 2021, the Peri-cene project is conducting a pilot assessment of global peri-urbanisation with its climate risk.
+Between 2019 and 2021, the Peri-cene project is conducting a pilot assessment of global peri-urbanisation with its climate risks, vulnerabilities, capacities, and adaptive pathways.
 Such work will help policymakers to work towards the realisation of the UN SDGs.
 Outputs include:

 - a global typology and global assessment with an interactive Peri-urban Analysis Tool;

 - new synergies and pathways to address the policy challenges in a ‘Policy Lab’ with 24 city-regions from around the world and includes UN Habitat, UN Global Compact on Cities, and ICLEI;